Say Hello, Wave Goodbye: Cover versions

 The lyrics "Take your hands off me / I don't belong to you" were used in Legião Urbana's song "Será" on their 1985 debut album.

-The song was covered by English artist David Gray and released on his successful 1998 album White Ladder.
+The song was covered by British artist David Gray and released on his successful 1998 album White Ladder.
 It was the album's fifth proper and final single and reached #26 on the UK Singles Chart.
-Gray's version, like his live performances, features additional lines at the end from the Van Morrison songs "Madame George" and "Into the Mystic".
-These additions contribute to a run time of 8:58, which is just under four minutes longer than the original; as such, the single featured a shorter radio edit.
-In addition, Gray's version omits the comma out of the title.
+Gray's version features additional lines at the end from the Van Morrison songs "Madame George" and "Into the Mystic".

-Marc Almond sang the song with Jools Holland's Rhythm and Blues Orchestra on the 2001 album Small World, Big Band.

-Japanese duo Salon Music and American duo Sparks covered the song for Salon Music's 1988 album O Boy.

-Nouvelle Vague covered the song on their 2009 album 3.